- Red Hat Insights Data & Application Security

 Q: What is the design principle behind data collection in Insights?

-A: The design principle with Insights is simple: collect only the minimum data that is needed for analysis and issue identification.
-Complete volumes of system information such as core dumps or full log files are avoided.
+A: The design principle with Insights is simple: collect only the minimum data that is needed for analysis, issue identification, and remediation.
+Complete volumes of system information such as core dumps or full log files are not collected.
 Insights, by default, does not collect personal information.

 Q: What information does Red Hat Insights collect?

 A: Red Hat Insights collects metadata about the runtime configuration of a system.
 The data collected is a fraction of what would be collected through an sosreport during a support case.
 Examples of information that may be collected includes a line of a log file matching a recommendation, host configuration metadata, and runtime information.

 Q: How can I see what information has been collected?

 A: Before any data is sent, you have the option to inspect and redact data.
 The insights-client -- no-upload command lets you view the metadata that has been collected.
 This will let you look at the exact information that Insights is sending to Red Hat.
 Details are available in these two articles:

 Q: Can some information be excluded from collection?